blender-nlp/KE-Claim-Extraction/README.md

-# COVID-19 Claim Radar: A Structured Claim Extraction and Tracking System
+# A Structured Claim Extraction and Tracking System

 ## Table of Contents
 =================